BudhiChristian/MLTrainingMessagingQueue/task-manager/README.md

-Training Task Manager can be built and run on docker.
+Training Task Manager can build built and run on docker after RabbitMQ is running.
+Replace \<rabbitmq-host-location\> with RabbitMQ host.

 ```
 docker build -t cjbudhi/training-queue/task-manager .